 The services of our local workforce development system are all centered around meeting the skill needs of businesses in our local area.
 Utilizing labor market information, input from employers on our local board, and other employer engagement noted above, we identify the skill needs and gaps of local employers.
 Through our career services we assess the skills of job seekers and identify and address where gaps exist.
 Career counseling focuses on matching the skills and interests of job seekers with the key industries and demand occupations in the region.
 Job search assistance is based on feedback from employers.
-Training is focused on meeting the skills needs of employers by targeting training in demand occupations.
+Training is focused on meeting the skill needs of employers by targeting training in demand occupations.
 Our post-secondary providers develop education/training programs based on the skills identified by employers.
 Career pathways are developed based on the key industries in the local area and the bridge/integrated curriculum is developed based on input of skill needs from employers.
-Our Business Services focuses on meeting the human resource needs of businesses in the local area.
+Our business services focus on meeting the human resource needs of businesses in the local area.
+Salary Survey and other labor market information is provided to businesses.
+Workforce Center staff facilitate workshops and seminars for business on common topics of interest.